CLI reference

 npx react-doctor@latest --jsonHuman-readable output is suppressed.
 Errors still produce JSON with ok: false, so stdout remains parseable.

-Use --explain when a diagnostic or suppression is confusing:
+Use the why subcommand when a diagnostic or suppression is confusing:

-npx react-doctor@latest --explain src/App.tsx:42The output reports what React Doctor sees at that location and why a nearby suppression did or did not apply.
+npx react-doctor@latest why src/App.tsx:42The output reports what React Doctor sees at that location and why a nearby suppression did or didn't apply.